-Consideration of Authorization for affected Department Heads to proceed with purchasing selected Capital Assets prior to the adoption of the FY 2021-22 Final Recommended Budget
+- b) Consideration of the proposed Resolution Amending the Position Allocation Chart for FY 2021-22 to Conform to the Recommended Budget - Consideration of Authorization for affected Department Heads to proceed with purchasing selected Capital Assets prior to the adoption of the FY 2021-22 Final Recommended Budget

-EXECUTIVE SUMMARY: Presented for the consideration of your Board is the proposed Recommended Budget for Fiscal Year (FY) 2021-22.
+Executive Summary: (include fiscal and staffing impact narrative): Presented for the consideration of your Board is the proposed Recommended Budget for Fiscal Year (FY) 2021-22.
 By approving a Recommended Budget, you are authorizing the expenditure of funds for operational needs until your Final Recommended Budget is adopted in September ("Adopted Budget").